 Twelve people packed into a little minibus with all their luggage and barely enough room to breathe for eighteen hours as we travelled to Belgium was certainly a way to begin to get to know each other.
 The driving was shared between LaVere Soper, mission leader, and Fraser Ogston, assistant to LaVere.
 When we arrived in Belgium, the first sight that greeted us was the local church folks erecting a large tent for the meetings that would be led by the ‘team’ that they were expecting.
 We met the pastor, Francis, and his wife Ingrid, both of whom had full time jobs as well as leading the church.

 John Weeks became our diary person and, at the end of the mission, he wrote an account of what we had seen and heard.
-His account is on a subpage that you can access below.
-On a separate page accessed from below, you can see photographs from that mission.
+His account is on a subpage that you can access from this page.
+On a separate page accessed from here, you can see photographs from that mission.
 I scanned the photographs both to make them available and to save them – as printed photographs deteriorate over time.
 I am amazed that the photographs that I had from so long ago were mostly still in good condition, and I wanted to keep them safe in digital format.
 What follows next here is my own brief reflection on that fortnight.

 It was virtually two weeks of non-stop ministry – both in receiving and in giving.
 I was broken, restored, renewed and astonished at the work of God in me and through me.
 There was little time for sleep, though we mercifully got one day off each week so that we could relax, go sightseeing and also be invited out for dinner by a lovely lady.
 From early morning to late night we were ministering in the power of the Holy Spirit and seeing God do simply amazing things moment by moment.